 This was a massive exercise in citizen science and focussed heavily on under-privileged urban areas and schools throughout England, to encourage young people to get out into nature and appreciate the need to protect our environment for all future generations.
 Martin's primary role was to lead on and coordinate the development of a new Soil and Earthworm Field Guide and associated support material, which formed the core component of the OPAL National Soil Survey, and which went live on March 1st 2009.
 Details of this ground-breaking project can be found here https://www.imperial.ac.uk/opal-soil/ including publications and policy recommendations made arising from the work.

-Over the last two years Martin has worked with colleagues on the College-wide curriculum review, focussing on the CEP's Master's degree course (MSc Environmental Technology) to improve how it best delivers educational material to the course.
+Over the last four years Martin has worked with colleagues on implementing the College-wide curriculum review, focussing on the CEP's Master's degree course (MSc Environmental Technology) to improve how it best delivers educational material to its' students.
 The culmination of this work was the introduction of two new-look natural science specialist options, comprising of five redesigned learning modules, which were introduced in the academic year starting October 2019.

-Martin also holds a post-graduate certificate in teaching in higher education and is a Fellow of the Higher Education Academy (HEA).
-He chairs the department's Communications and Digital Services committees and was the former chair of the department's Communications Committee.
+Martin holds a post-graduate certificate in teaching in higher education and is a Fellow of the Higher Education Academy (HEA).
+He chairs the department's MSc and Digital Services committees and was the former chair of the department's Communications Committee.
 He additionally sits on the CEP's research committee.
 He also sits on faculty committees; the 'Electronic Learning and Implementation Group' (ELIG) and the 'Natural Sciences Education Committee' (NSEC).
 He is a college Microsoft 365 Champion and represents the CEP as its' ICT liaison officer.
-He is also a personal tutor to students attending the MSc programme, and was previously (2002-2016) a warden in halls of residence running a team of people dedicated to looking after the pastoral, social and welfare needs of up to 180 1st year UG students (on an annual basis).
+He is also a personal tutor to students attending the MSc programme, and was previously (2002-2016) a warden in halls of residence- running a team of people dedicated to looking after the pastoral, social and welfare needs of up to 180 1st year UG students (on an annual basis).

 et al., 2012, Public participation in soil surveys: lessons from a pilot study in England., Environmental Science and Technology, Vol:46, Pages:3687-3696